 - Sit quietly, breathing, aware of what you are sensing.

 “The raisin exercise dispels all previous concepts we may be harboring about meditation.
 It immediately places it in the realm of the ordinary, the everyday, the world you already know but are now going to know differently.
 Eating one raisin very, very slowly allows you to drop right into the knowing in ways that are effortless, totally natural, and entirely beyond words and thinking.
 Such an exercise delivers wakefulness immediately.
 There is in this moment only tasting.”

 In summary, work to be more present when you eat.
 Turn off the TV and computer.
 Stop texting.
 Sit down and make friends with your food.

-Multi-tasking while eating is a bad habit for me, but when I just eat and nothing else, I feel much more relaxed, in control, and satisfied with less food.
+Multi-tasking while eating was a bad habit for me, but when I just eat and do nothing else, I feel much more relaxed, in control, and satisfied with less food.